salem84/azure-resume-challenge/README.md

 az deployment group create --resource-group AZURE_RESOURCEGROUP_NAME --template-file BICEP_TEMPLATE
 ```

-Unfortunately some configuration cannot be directly applied from Bicep/ARM deployment template, such as Static Website configuration.
+Unfortunately some configuration cannot be directly applied from _Bicep/ARM_ deployment template, such as _Static Website configuration_.
 But... 🚀 GitHub Workflows are the rescue!

 Moreover in order to create workflows completely indipendent from specific resource names, I have exported some output variables from Bicep template itself to be used directly in GitHub Workflow.